 An estimated 30,000 children live in orphanages in Haiti, created for a combination of complex reasons – poverty, natural disasters, physical/intellectual disabilities, inadequate housing, lack of health and education services, etc. This complicated system, at times, actively, unnecessarily, and in many cases illegally, separates children from families exposing them to risk of harm, abuse, and trafficking.

 As a result, there is now an ‘orphanage crisis’ not an ‘orphan crisis’ in Haiti.
 The international definition of an ‘orphan’ is a child who has lost one or both parents.
-Misunderstanding and misrepresenting this definition has led to the widespread belief that there are hundreds of thousands of children in Haiti without any parents or family who could care for them, when actually, about 80% of children living in orphanages in Haiti have at least one living parent.
+Misunderstanding and misrepresenting this definition has led to the widespread belief that there are hundreds of thousands of children in Haiti without any parents or family who could care for them, when actually, the great majority of children in orphanages have at least one living parent or relative nearby.

 Research has proven orphanages do not provide viable, long-term solutions for children.
 Many supporters of orphanages do not understand the lifelong impact of orphanage care on child development, nor do they adequately prepare children to succeed once they leave institutionalized care.
 In the worst cases, orphanages are rampant with human rights abuses.

 Only 15 percent of Haitian orphanages are officially registered with the government.
 At least 140 are believed to have extremely detrimental living conditions where children are at severe risk of violence, exploitation, abuse, and neglect.
 Children in Haiti are particularly vulnerable, accounting for half of the country’s total population, and Haitian families face many challenges (extreme poverty, minimal access to quality healthcare, education, etc).